arunsabu21/novacart-backend/README.md

 # NovaCart – Backend (v1)

 NovaCart is a backend REST API for an e-commerce application, built using Django Rest Framework.
-This project focuses on core backend functionality and follows an API-first approach.
+This project follows an API-first approach and focuses on clean, scalable backend architecture.

 ##  Live API
 https://novacart-backend-bnnb.onrender.com